-A young girl sets out to defeat the evil spirits inhabiting her home in this spooky middle grade adventure perfect for fans of Coraline and Margaret Peterson Haddix’s The Strangers.
+A young girl sets out to defeat the evil spirits inhabiting her home in this “thrilling…Coraline-like” (Publishers Weekly, starred review) illustrated middle grade adventure perfect for fans of The Beast and the Bethany and Margaret Peterson Haddix’s The Strangers.

 Most frustrating of all, she forgot to pack Willo, her favorite toy.
 Under her grandma’s not-so-watchful supervision, Lily sneaks back home to get Willo.
 Expecting to find an empty house, she is surprised to find her parents there.
 But something isn’t right...
 They look just like her mom and dad until she gets closer and sees their coal black eyes.
 And they refuse to let her in—it’s their house now.

-With the help of some surprising new friends that she meets in her garden, Lily is determined to beat these demons and be reunited with her real parents.
+With the help of some surprising new friends that she meets in her garden, Lily is determined to beat these shadowy replacements and be reunited with her real parents.
 But is she strong enough to triumph?

 NICK LAKE is the critically-acclaimed author of many YA novels.
 His books have won several prizes including the Michael L. Printz Award, and have been shortlisted three times for the Carnegie Medal.
 Nick is also the Fiction Publisher at HarperCollins Children’s Books.
 He lives with his family in Oxfordshire, in a very old house protected by magical symbols.
 The House with a Dragon in It and Locked Out Lily are his middle-grade books with Simon & Schuster.